 School Time Block Three (Around 11-11:45)

 Block three resembles block one for us.
-The girls work in math or language arts, and I finish up school for Daniel.
+The girls work in math or language arts, and I finish up school with the boy.
 Independent learning is SO important, and I am thankful that my girls are independent in these subjects.

 School Time Block Four (Around 11:45-12:30)

-Daniel is DONE with school now and is usually outside.
+The boy is DONE with school now and is usually outside.
 I begin working on lunch and am available if the girls need me.
 During this block, the girls work on Science or foreign language.
-This block will need to be tweaked in the upcoming year as I plan on doing Science with Daniel and Kristen at the same time.
+This block will need to be tweaked in the upcoming year as I plan on doing Science with the boy and my middle at the same time.

 After block four we eat lunch and have the rest of the day free.
 Sometimes the girls still have school left, and work on it after lunch, but usually, we are done.